Slow download speeds

-- The upload bandwidth of the person(s) you're downloading from is maxed
+The upload bandwidth of the peer you are downloading from is maxed

 out.
 Don't pay attention to the value of the Connection

-column in the user's list, it's completely subjective and often is not a
+column in the user list: it is subjective and often not an accurate

-- The peer you're downloading from is too far from you (maybe in another
+The peer you are downloading from is too far from you (maybe on another

-continent) and there's too many hops in the connection
+continent) and too many hops are necessary to connect you

 - The person who you are downloading from is using a bandwidth limiter.
 There